 Table 2 compares the different proximate parameters for the three different species.
 Values for each parameter are presented as means ± standard deviations and the letters (a, b and c) are used to indicate statistically significant differences between species.

 Moisture is a critical parameter when using biomass for energy purpose since it has a marked effect on the conversion efficiency and heating value.
-The low content of moisture could be due to the fact that the biomass was oven dired for 60 0C for 6 hrs after the culture.
+The low content of moisture could be due to the biomass was oven dried for 60 0C for 6 hrs after the culture.
 However, low content of the moisture is a good indicator that the biomass could be stored over a long period of time.

 C. sorokiniana had the highest gross fibre content of 20.23±0.44%, while C vulgaris had a low or no parameter content.
 Raw fibre is an important factor in the production of biofuels as it is a primary component of lignocellulosic biomass, a widely available and non-food raw material.
-The term raw fibre refers in principle to the digestible parts of plants composed primarily of cellulose, hemicellulose and lignin.
-The challenge and role of raw fibre is its complex and rigid structure, which has to be broken down to release fermentable sugars or other compounds for biofuel conversion.
-The low content of raw fibres from strains explains that the raw material is microalgae with low or zero cellulose, hemicellulose or lignin (Kumar et al., 2009).
+The low fibre content from the algal strains explains that the raw material is microalgae with low or zero cellulose, hemicellulose or lignin (Kumar et al., 2009).

-From the results obtained, it was found that M. aeroguineus had the highest lipid content compared to other strains.
-The high lipid content present in M. aeroguineus indicates that the strain may be the best feedstock for biodiesel production, amongst other things.
-As lipids are the main source of biofuels and their properties have a major impact on the quality of biofuels, there is an increased interest in developing methods to improve the productivity and composition of appropriate lipid feedstocks.
+M. aeroguineus had the highest lipid content compared to other strains.
+The high lipid content present in M. aeroguineus indicates that the strain may be the best feedstock for biodiesel production, amongst other application including …. .

 Lipids in macroalgae and some selectiive microalgae species are extensively distributed throughout the world (Miller, 1962).
 In anaerobic digestion (AD), lipids are one of the feedstocks for the production of biogas.
 Lipids have a higher potential for methane than do carbohydrates and proteins.
 This is because they have a higher ratio of carbon to oxygen, resulting in a higher proportion of methane in the final biogas.
 However, the use of lipids rich feedstocks in anti-disease medicine poses a major challenge.
 For example, inhibition; in AD, lipids are first cleaved into long-chain fatty acids (LCFA).
 Although LCFA is a source of micro-organisms, its accumulation may be toxic to the microbial community, particularly methanogens.
 This may lead to process instability, sludge foaming and sludge flotation, which may reduce the production of biogas (Al-Sultani, et al., 2022).
 To mitigate this inhibition, lipids are often co-digested with other feedstocks such as manure and food waste in order to maintain a balanced ratio of carbon to nitrogen and to avoid accumulation of local fatty acids.